Forts (video game): Tournaments

 The latest official tournament was tournament XXII.
 The qualifiers were on 19 February 2022 and the tournament itself was on 26 February 2022.
 This was a 2 verus 2 tournament.
 The winner was team "Sussles", consisting of players AlexD and Firework.

 Community driven tournaments are made by various players in the community and are often different from their official counterpart.
-One example of such is Cronkinator's AI tournament, in which participants must use the game's AI functionality to create an AI that will battle the AI of others.
+One example of such is Cronkhinator's AI tournament, in which participants must use the game's AI functionality to create an AI that will battle the AI of others.

 Not all tournaments are battles.
 The official tournaments also include Forts Map Making Contest, of which 3 have been organized this far.
 The winner of the latest is Pyro.
 In these tournaments players are tasked with creating a custom map for the game.
 A winner is chosen by a team of judges, often consisting of (members of) the development team and content creators.

 Post-release content

 A remastered soundtrack DLC was launched on 20 April 2017, costing 9.99 USD.
 This includes the official soundtrack from the base game.

-The Moonshot DLC was released on 18 June 2019, which costs 7.99 USD, it included four new weapons (Howitzers, Smoke Bombs, Magnabeam, and the Buzzsaw.), three new commanders, portals, a new gamemode, a new HUD for teams, a unique medal that can be seen in lobby by others, and a new soundtrack.
+The Moonshot DLC was released on 18 June 2019, which costs 7.99 USD, it included four new weapons (Howitzers, Smoke Bombs, the Magnabeam, and the Buzzsaw.), three new commanders, portals, a new gamemode, a new HUD for teams, a unique medal that can be seen in lobby by others, and a new soundtrack.

 Following the Moonshot DLC, a separate DLC for the soundtrack was released on the same date costing 4.99 USD and allows downloading of the full Moonshot soundtrack.

 The Pro HUD DLC was released on 24 June 2020, which costs 2.99 USD.
 The Pro HUD DLC includes a new color palette in game for the weapons, materials, tech, and devices tabs, new sounds when interacting with the in-game menus, and a unique medal that can be seen in lobby by other players.

 The High Seas DLC was released on 25 March 2022, which costs 9.99 USD.
 The main addition of the DLC is the addition of naval forts with buoyancy physics, along with six new weapons (The dome, Orbital Lasers, Planes, Decoys, Naval Missile Launchers, and Deckguns), a new ammo mechanic, a new campaign, 23 new tracks by Ella van Dyck, several new maps with 17 new dynamic backgrounds, a new HUD and a High Seas badge for all owners, 5 new mission types, and a revised learning curve for new players.